ashutoshmjain/gita/src/mathuraChap16.md

 `Dev` now saw the situation with clarity.
 His father would rather let go his love, than entertain even a possibility of injustice to him.
 He couldn't help the rise of pride in him for being son of such caring parent.
 But what must he do? `Dashraj` was right.
 Capital is a complex ruthless place.
 No father should sacrifice her daughter in the politics without certain assurances.
 What must he do!

 You are absolutely right `Shrimat Dashraj`.
 You have every right to care for your daughter.
-And you are right , capital is full of power hungry. — `Dev` said — Let me make it easier for you.
+And you are right , capital is full of power hungry — `Dev` said — Let me make it easier for you.
 I forgo my right to the title, right here , right now, if you agree to take `Satyawati` to the king in `Nimisha` forest.
 And get them married as per the rituals of both the families.

 `Rituraj` and `Loma` couldn't believe their ears. `Dwaipayana` trying to ascertain if he had ever seen a more just and kind person.
 Someone giving up his birthright without even thinking twice.
 Is it his devotion for his father or is it his natural virtue.
 Words couldn't describe such a spontaneous act of sacrifice.
 But evil `Dashraj` was still not satisfied.

 My Prince, I can't describe your virtue in words.
 But I know the king.
-If he knew I enshrined this idea in your mind.
+If he knew I plotted this idea in your mind.
 He would anyway kill me — said `Dashraj` — In addition, look at you.
 Your strength and intelligence.
 How many days `Satyawati's` offspring could stand against your sons, who in fact would be rightful heir if you let go your title.
 I think it is a grave mistake — `Dashraj` played the final act — I think `Satywati` should marry the king without any conditions.

 > You are right `Shrimat Dashraj` — King should not know this.
 And there should not be any conditions on the king — `Dev` spoke the words that would be known as `Bheeshma Pratigya` for generations to come.
 >
 > He said — After the king, I take the vow to name `Satywati's` eldest son the king of this vast land.
-And as you rightly said, to protect the new king for my own offspring, I pledge to never marry.
+And as you rightly said, to protect the new king from my own offspring, I pledge to never marry.
 And to make sure that I don't have kids out of a wedlock, I pledge celibacy for the rest of my life.

 The sacrifice was greatest ever heard by anyone. `Dwaipayana` had no reference for such a pledge in any of the scriptures and he had read them all.
 Not even `Rama's` sacrifice came close to what `Dev` did.
 Suddenly the word came to his mouth – `Bheeshma` — my Prince, you will be known as `Bheeshma` from this day onwards.
 Your sacrifice will be seen as the biggest ever in mankind – in history as well as in future.
 Realm will take your example to define the word "pledge".

-Later when `Dwaipayana` wrote the most important part of `Mahabharata` - the `Gita`, he embedded it as part of `Bheeshma Sarga` — a book dedicated to the name of the Prince.
+> Later when `Dwaipayana` wrote the most important part of `Mahabharata` - the `Gita`, he embedded it as part of `Bheeshma Sarga` — a book dedicated to the name of the Prince.

 ---

 The pledge also cleared the growing doubts in `Dwaipayana's` mind.
 Later that night he returned to his father.
-While he told the story of the day, he bowed to touch the feet of `Maharishi` — O father, O teacher - tell me not who am I. Tell me what I should be !
+While he told the story of the day, he bowed to touch the feet of `Maharishi` — O father, O teacher - tell me not who I am.
+Tell me what I should be !

 `Maharishi` embraced him with water in his eyes.
 O son — you are here to organize and scribe world's wisdom.
 Destiny has brought you here for a purpose !